WeissShahar/PowerPoint_to_Manim/README.md

 # PowerPoint To Manim Project

-This repository contains my Computer Graphics project, which aims to generate Manim code from PowerPoint presentations.
+This repository contains my Computer Graphics project from the University of Haifa, supervised by Prof. Roi Poranne.
+The project aims to generate Manim code from PowerPoint presentations.
 Using python-pptx to extract slide data, alongside Manim and Manim-Slides for rendering, the project seeks to recreate PowerPoint slides as accurately as possible, while addressing the limitations of each tool.

 ## How to Run